Roshan-R/old.blog/content/posts/pong.md

 ## Heads up

-TurboC++ being a really old compiler, so the compiler can only be used to compile 16-bit programs.
+TurboC++ being a really old compiler, can only be used to compile 16-bit programs.
 The .exe file it generates can be run only form DosBox or other emulation softwares

+This is by no means good code.

 ## Explanations